 Finally, if you are an existing customer, 2019 would be a good year to evaluate your future needs and see what platforms you might want to consider in case you do want to make a switch.
 Moving from one platform to another is a time-consuming endeavor and has a lot of risks, so carefully evaluating why, how and to whom to move to is a critical first step.

-For the past 5 years, we have helped lots of companies with platform selection in this space.
+For the past five years, we have helped lots of companies with platform selection in this space.
 We have experience in all the major platforms, including IBM, HCL, Adobe, Sitecore, Microsoft, Liferay, Episerver, Coremedia, Salesforce and Oracle.
 Let us know how we can help guide you through this transition.